adamjhc/stream-vertex-cover/dissertation/report/report.md

 Kernelization is a pre-processing method for minimising datasets into their core components known as a "kernel".
 Processing completed on such a kernel will return the same output as that would be returned had the processing been run on the entire dataset.

+> There is a book on Kernelization (https://www.cambridge.org/core/books/kernelization/36F327A8BB97CB6BBEA564368BF1AD4A) that you can refer to.

 A kernelization algorithm for vertex cover was put forward by S. Buss in 1993[citation needed].
 Given an input of an undirected graph $G$ and a number $k$, the algorithm works by applying the following rules until no more reductions can be made.

 1. If $k > 0$ and $v$ is a vertex of degree $> k$, remove $v$ from the graph and